 Now that your party is planned make an extensive list of everything you’ll need:

 - tables & enough chairs

 - decorations for the walk-way, the front door, the party table and chairs, the food table, and party room

 Take the pressure off by asking family members, friends or even parents of kids who attend the party to be helpers.

-At an adult party, having others help with the food, music or volunteer to be the first to play a game can make things run smoother.
+At an adult party, having others help with the food, music or volunteer to be the first to dance or play a game can make things run smoother.
 Anyone who helps with the cleanup afterward is worth their weight in gold!